Article first published September 2014, updated March 2019

 Contrary to popular belief in the media, the Gmail unsubscribe button does not spell doom for email marketing.

-If you’re still concerned, then take the necessary steps to now to clean up your email marketing initiatives.
+If you’re still concerned, then take the necessary steps now to clean up your email marketing initiatives.
 If you follow permission best practices and make sure you send relevant content, then you have no reason to fear changes Gmail might make now or in the future.
-If anything, the changes will likely benefit you as they continue to eliminate the clutter and leave room for the best campaigns to get people’s attention.
+The changes will likely benefit you, as they continue to eliminate the clutter and leave room for the best campaigns to get people’s attention.

 How do you feel about the new Gmail unsubscribe button?
 Do you think it’s a good thing for email marketers?
 Or is it going to decrease the effectiveness of email marketing?